Spain, Poland stay perfect in Euro 2020 qualifying

 Sergio Ramos put Spain in front after six minutes with his 19th international goal and Jesus Navas followed with his first score for “La Roja” since 2013.

-Klaemint Olsen beat goalkeeper Kepa Arrizabalaga to reduce the lead, but Isco restored the two-goal advantage before halftime and Jose Gaya closed things out in the 71st minute.
+Klaemint Olsen beat goalkeeper Kepa Arrizabalaga to reduce the lead, but an own goal by goalkeeper Teitur Gestsson made it 3-1 before halftime and Jose Gaya closed things out in the 71st minute.

 Assistant coach Robert Moreno once again took charge of Spain with Luis Enrique absent due to personal reasons.